 Your path to recovery will likely involve more than just taking a probiotic supplement.
 With any ecosystem, you have to look at the whole picture.
 If you fertilize a plant but do not give it water - it will still not grow.
 BUT with the right environment including water, sun, AND fertilizer, your plant will do more than grow - it will thrive!

 If you think you might benefit from adding probiotics to your diet, I am ready to help!
 I can order specialized lab tests to get to the root cause of your inflammation and digestive issues.
 I can help you choose the right type of probiotics for your body and together we can make a plan to get you feeling better.
-Book a discovery call with me today and let’s talk!
+Get started with an initial visit with me and let’s talk!